0xProject/0x-monorepo/packages/metacoin/README.md

 ### Profiling

-Please note that traces emmited by ganache have incorrect gas costs so we recommend using Geth for profiling.
+Please note that traces emitted by ganache have incorrect gas costs so we recommend using Geth for profiling.

 ```bash
 TEST_PROVIDER=geth yarn test:profile